-- Cash at banks; - Loans to individuals and companies (incl.
-ERGO International); - Transactions with derivative products (none are currently in portfolio); and - The non-collateralized share of reinsurance recoverables.
+- Cash at banks; - Loans to individuals and companies; - Transactions with derivative products (none are currently in portfolio); and - The non-collateralized share of reinsurance recoverables.

 Investments to be considered and related counterparty default risk are in line with requirements expressed in the Counterparty Risk Policy of ERGO Insurance NV/SA.